pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 type `&dyn ProcessType`.
 And apparently this is part of generating the bug!

-So, do not look at this reduction-failure as a set-back: It in fact may serve as a clue as to the root cause fo the bug.
+So, do not look at this reduction-failure as a set-back: It in fact may serve as a clue as to the root cause of the bug.

 ## Final reduction touches on `Process::create`